ostbergjohan/pt-log-front/README.md

   - Add or update analysis text for each test entry.
 - 👤 **Testers**
   - Tester names are loaded from `testers.json` and selectable in the UI.
-- 🔄 **Data Handling**
-  - Fetches and refreshes data from backend APIs.
-  - Inline editing and saving of analysis.
-- ✅ **Feedback**
-  - Shows loading states and “Copied!” toast notifications.

 ---